rubygems/guides/c-extensions.md

     Successfully installed hola-0.0.1
     1 gem installed

+Where exactly the gem is installed to depends on how ruby is set up.
 On Linux with [rvm](http://beginrescueend.com/), the ruby version manager, the gem is installed into the following folder:

     % tree ~/.rvm/gems/ruby-1.8.7-p352/gems/hola-0.0.1/
     /home/john/.rvm/gems/ruby-1.8.7-p352/gems/hola-0.0.1/